leynos/lag-complexity/docs/lag-complexity-function-design.md

 Implementation update (heuristic baseline): The shipped implementation now precompiles a curated lexicon of ambiguous entities—Amazon, Apple, Delta, Jaguar, Jordan, Mercury, Nile, Orion, Python, and Saturn—into case-insensitive, word-boundary regex patterns.
-This pre-pass runs before token normalisation so capitalised, hyphenated, and punctuated mentions are captured, satisfying the design requirement for an NER/regex sweep.
+This pre-pass runs before token normalization so capitalized, hyphenated, and punctuated mentions are captured, satisfying the design requirement for an NER/regex sweep.
+The alternation compiles into a single regex so the scan only traverses the text once.

 #### Model-backed option (AmbiguityClassifierOnnx)